CaTs and DAGs: Integrating Directed Acyclic Graphs with Transformers for Causally Constrained Predictions: Experiments

 \section{Experiments}

-We provide results for five experiments: (a) a simulated dataset motivating the need for CFCN and CaT, (b) causal inference benchmark datasets Jobs \cite{Lalonde1986, Smith2005}, Twins \cite{Almond2005} and (c) a real-world application of CaT to psychology data during the COVID-19 pandemic \cite{McBride2021, VowelsLM2023attachment} highlighting its flexibility in leveraging multi-dimensional inputs.
-Note that owing to space constraints some of these deatils concerning these evaluations are presented in Sections~\ref{sec:motivating} and \ref{sec:suppdata} in supp. mat.
-Importantly, no hyperparameter tuning was undertaken for these experiments - again, the goal is not to provide a model which excels at a particular task, but to provide two general modeling classes (MLPs and transformers) which facilitate the integration of structural/causal constraints across a range of tasks.
+We provide results for five experiments: (a) a simulated dataset motivating the need for CaTs, (b) causal inference benchmark datasets Jobs \citep{Lalonde1986, Smith2005}, Twins \citep{Almond2005} and (c) a real-world application of CaT to psychology data during the COVID-19 pandemic \citep{McBride2021, VowelsLM2023attachment} highlighting its flexibility in leveraging multi-dimensional inputs.
+Note that owing to space constraints some of these details concerning these evaluations are presented in Sections~\ref{sec:motivating} and \ref{sec:suppdata} in supp. mat.
+No hyperparameter tuning was undertaken for these experiments - again, the goal is not to provide a model which excels at a particular task, but to provide a general modeling class which facilitates the integration of structural constraints across a range of tasks.
+We include CFCN as a baseline as it isolates the value of structural masking but \textit{without attention}.
+Using the same DAG mask with layered identity handling, it serves as an architectural control to show that benefits are not unique to the attention mechanism of the transformer.